flan/staticdhcpd/README.md

 # Getting involved with development #
 staticDHCPd is available under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
 Accordingly, its full source code and all assets are available for use by anyone who wants to learn how something was done or to create a derivative work, as long as the terms of this license are upheld, which basically just amounts to not telling others they can't do the same with anything you publish.
 (Giving credit in anything you produce, while not strictly necessary, would be nice)

-Lending a hand is easy: just write a patch against a current SVN checkout and send it in or, if coding's not your thing, tell us what's not working the way it should and provide clear steps that describe how to reproduce the problem.
+Lending a hand is easy: just send a pull-request with explanations of what it addresses; if coding's not your thing, tell us what's not working the way it should and provide clear steps that describe how to reproduce the problem.
 As soon as we've had an opportunity to review your submission and make sure that it doesn't break anything, the code will be updated and you'll be credited.

-All code is meticulously commented, as per Puukusoft standards.
+All code is meticulously commented.
 If you find an under-documented section of code, please let us know.

 ---